-- a.
-All charges of misconduct shall be presented to the Respondent in written form generally between three and 15 calendar days after the student has been notified.
-This notice is called a "Notice to Appear." - b.
+- 1. Administrative Hearings - a.
+All charges of misconduct shall be presented to the Respondent in written form generally between within one week since the incident is documented.
+Notification for hearings are sent from Maxient via "Notification Letter." - b.
 Hearings shall be conducted in private.
 Admission of any person to the hearing shall be at the discretion of the hearing officer.
 Group hearings may occur when multiple Respondents can speak on behalf of the same situation and are in good standing with the college. - c.
 If applicable, the respondent and the reporting party have the right to be accompanied throughout the hearing by process advisors of their choice.
 A process advisor may not speak on behalf of the student or address the Student Conduct Administrator.
-The name of the process advisor should be provided to the hearing officer at least three calendar days prior to the hearing in order to be approved.
+The name of the process advisor should be provided to the hearing officer at least 12 hours prior to the hearing in order to be approved.
 A process advisor can be presented to a student on behalf of the Student Conduct Administrator if requested.
 Legal counsel can only be an advisor in cases of sexual assault, domestic violence, dating violence, stalking, or sexual activity that may otherwise violate the institution's Code of Rights and Responsibilities. - d.
 If applicable, the respondent and the reporting party may present witnesses only those persons with first-hand knowledge of the alleged incident or violation or others having information which can otherwise be shown to be credible.
 The decision to hear testimony from witnesses having information other than first-hand shall be made by the Student Conduct Administrator.
-The Student Conduct Administrator will begin all hearings with an overview of the community standards process, a stu-

-- dent's due process and the appeals process. - e.
+The Student Conduct Administrator will begin all hearings with an overview of the community standards process, a student's due process and the appeals process. - e.
 Pertinent records, exhibits, and written statements may be accepted as evidence for consideration at the discretion of the Student Conduct Administrator.
 Assumptions, speculations, or references to prior, unreported incidents will most likely not be permitted. - f.
 After the hearing, the Student Conduct Administrator shall determine whether the student has violated each section of the Student Code that the student is charged with violating.
 The decision shall be made on the basis of whether it is more likely than not that the Respondent violated the Student Code (preponderance of evidence). - g.
 There shall be a written record of all hearings before an appeal can occur.
 The record shall cite the violation(s), the decision (responsible or not responsible), and the sanction(s).
 Dependent on the severity of the incident, a description as to why that decision was determined will be included in this letter.
-This notice is called a "Letter of Resolution." - Failure to obey the summons of the Student Conduct Administrator or failure to attend one's own hearing does not preclude the case from still being heard and a decision being rendered; and - Decisions made by the Student Conduct Administrator shall be final, pending the normal appeal process.
+This notice is called an "Outcome Letter." - h.
+Failure to obey the summons of the Student Conduct Administrator or failure to attend one's own hearing does not preclude the case from still being heard and a decision being rendered "in absentia." - i.
+Decisions made by the Student Conduct Administrator shall be final, pending the normal appeal process.
 The appeal process will be present in all letters with a student being found responsible of the policy violation.
 The appeal process is highlighted in Article IV-D below.